Alexander Krein: Jewish Sketches

-Born in Russia in 1883, Krein and his family were surrounded by Jewish traditions.
-His father, Abram Krein, moved from Lithuania to Russia in 1870, was a well-known violinist.
-Krein was one of seven brothers, to which all of them became musicians due to having a father who was a recognised musician.
+Born in Russia in 1883, Alexander Krein and his family were surrounded by Jewish traditions.
+His father, Abram Krein, moved from Lithuania to Russia in 1870 and was a well-known violinist.
+Krein was one of seven brothers, all of whom became musicians due to their music surroundings whilst growing up.
 At the tender age of 14, Krein gained a place at the prestigious Moscow Conservatory, where he studied composition with Sergei Taneyev and cello performance with Alexander von Glehn.
-Not an abundance of information is known about Krein and his life, other than he worked on a lot of official music admin positions.
-He is remembered largely for being the leader of a Jewish national school in Russia, which one of his brothers was also a part of.
-Krein also taught at his alma mater for some years after the 1917 Revolution.
-Krein died in 1951 in Russia.

-Jewish Sketches was composed in 1909, and later published in 1914 and was dedicated to his parents.
-It is written for clarinet quintet (solo clarinet and string quartet, if you will), and from the outset it is clear where Krein has taken his inspiration from.
-The klezmer traditions were so prominent throughout his life, which is perhaps why this particular work is dedicated to his parents.
+Jewish Sketches was composed in 1909, and was later published in 1914.
+It was dedicated to his Jewish parents.
+Composed for clarinet quintet it is clear where Krein has taken his inspiration from.
 Krein’s ability to go between different sounds is emphasised in this work, with the music being a balance of classical and klezmer traditions.
 Although the clarinet is the solo instrument, the accompaniment emphasises important melodic phrases, creates a sense of unity between the parts.
 This can be heard throughout the three movements of this work.

 The first movement, Lento, is slow and mournful, and introduces us to Jewish folk melodies.
 The use of embellishments, especially in the solo part, gives us the cultural twang that we associate with this kind of traditional music.